Prison Classification and Reclassification

 Objective Offender Classification requires regular reclassification to occur every year, or sooner.
 This is to ensure that the process of classification is accurate both for one year the next, and to ensure that individual-differences among offenders are taken into account to avoid clumping all inmates who fall under a broad risk category the exact same level of custody or treatment.
 Above all, it injects sensitivity and responsivity into the process of risk assessment and classification, one of the central tenets of Andrews' Psychology of Criminal Conduct on which objective offender classification is based.

 Reclassification places greater emphasis on dynamic factors than static factors.
 Because offenders change, learn, and adapt to new life circumstances and conditions, factors that concerned with prior offenses and behavioural history may have little value assessing the risk of someone who has or is learning to become more prosocial.
 Offenders may be participating successfully in treatment groups, they may be performing their duties well in workshop, or may be getting straight As in their educational courses.
 Would keeping the offender in maximum-security still be the best solution, both for recidivism reasons or cost-savings?
 Possibly, but in many cases, it is not.
 These factors must be taken into account when reassessing individuals.
-It may more efficiently and safely place them in a lesser-security setting, where they will have a greater chance of socializing with more positive peers, and greater access to rehabilitative programs.
+It may be more efficient and safe to place them in a lesser-security setting, where they will have a greater chance of socializing with more positive peers, and greater access to rehabilitative and mental health programs.
 One instrument that is useful for reclassification is the LSI-R, which assesses an offender on a broad range of dynamic risk factors and is particularly useful for detecting subtle changes in institutional adjustment, learning, and threat level.